binayjy8/OBJECTS-LITE/README.md

-# OBJECTS-LITE gives the prase wit
+# OBJECTS-LITE gives the prase wi